SilkRose/Pony/stories/metal-magic/metal-magic.md

 "Yes, Apple Bloom," Iron called.

-=="What's the point of recycling?"==
+"What's the point of recycling?"

-=="Great question.
+"Great question.
 We recycle because it's better for Equestria and sometimes cheaper than extracting new metal out of the ground.
-Certain metals can be very hard to mine, so recycling makes the world a better place to live."==
+Certain metals can be very hard to mine, so recycling makes the world a better place to live."

 Everypony nodded at her answer.